Azure/Vector-Search-AI-Assistant/README.md

-# Vector Search & AI Assistant for Azure Cosmos DB & Redis
+# Vector Search & AI Assistant for Azure Cosmos DB & Azure Cache for Redis Enterprise

-This solution is a series of samples that demonstrate how to build solutions that incorporate Azure Cosmos DB with Azure OpenAI to build vector search solutions with an AI assistant user interface.
-The solution shows hows to generate vectors on data stored in Azure Cosmos DB using Azure OpenAI, then shows how to implment vector search capabilities using a variety of different vector capable databases available from Azure Cosmos DB and Azure.
+This solution is a series of samples that demonstrate how to build solutions that incorporate Azure Cosmos DB with Azure OpenAI Service to build vector search solutions with an AI assistant user interface.
+The solution shows hows to generate vectors on data stored in Azure Cosmos DB using Azure OpenAI Service, then shows how to implment vector search capabilities using a variety of different vector capable databases available from Azure Cosmos DB and Azure.

 The scenario for this sample centers around a consumer retail "Intelligent Agent" that allows users to ask questions on vectorized product, customer and sales order data stored in the database.
 The data in this solution is the [Cosmic Works](https://github.com/azurecosmosdb/cosmicworks) sample for Azure Cosmos DB.
 This data is an adapted subset of the Adventure Works 2017 dataset for a retail Bike Shop that sells bicycles, biking accessories, components and clothing.